eli64s/python_outlook_email_parser/README.md

 # Python Microsoft Outlook Email Scraper
-This notebook extracts unstructured data from Microsoft Outlook emails regarding Travel Waivers that United Airlines issues when travel plans may be impeded due to events like severe weather/epidemics/etc.
+This script scrapes unstructured Microsoft Outlook emails regarding Travel Waivers (example image below) that United Airlines issues when travel plans may be impeded by events like severe weather/epidemics/etc.

 The email data is cleaned and manipulated into a DataFrame that includes the Travel Waiver's issued date, event name, category, severity level, cities impacted, and dates the waiver is issued for.